 Without question, the most serious threat to the copyright industries in Russia is the explosive growth of optical media (i.e., CD and/or DVD) production facilities and distribution systems that are currently operating unabated.
-Today, the number of optical disc plants in Russia is at least 42 plants (a number acknowledged by the Russian government), including eight dedicated DVD plants.
-There are more than 80 known operational production lines.
+Today, the number of optical disc plants in Russia is at least 42 plants (a number acknowledged by the Russian government and with very recent reports that there may be as many as 46 plants), including thirteen dedicated DVD plants.
+There are more than 80 known operational production lines (with reports that there may be as many as 120 lines).
 Production capacity has nearly tripled in the past few years as criminal operations have encountered little hindrance in expanding their activities.
 Even more troubling, the IIPA is aware of nine production plants located on the facilities of the Russian government, so-called restricted access regime enterprises (although the Russian government has publicly acknowledged that there may be as many as 18 such plants).
 Forensic evidence links at least 24 of the 42 plants to the production of pirate product.
 Of course, without proper surprise inspection procedures in place, there is no way of knowing for certain the size and scope of what the plants are producing.

-Moreover, Russia's annual manufacturing capacity now stands conservatively at over 370 million CDs and more than 30 million DVDs, despite the fact that the demand for legitimate discs is unlikely to exceed 80 million in all formats.
+Moreover, Russia's annual manufacturing capacity now stands conservatively at over 370 million CDs and more than 150 million DVDs, despite the fact that the demand for legitimate discs is unlikely to exceed 80 million in all formats (including an estimated current demand for legitimate DVDs at around 10 million discs per year).
 Thus, Russian pirates are clearly producing material for export markets which hurt the copyright industries' competitiveness in third country markets.
 Russian-produced optical discs (CDs) have been positively identified in at least 27 countries.